dchaudhery/dchaudhery/README.md

 - ⚡ Fun fact: ...
 -->

-📚 I'm a third-year computer science student specializing in Human Computer Interaction (HCI)
+📚 I'm a fourth-year computer science student specializing in Human Computer Interaction (HCI)

-💻 My main languages are C++, C, Python, and Javascript
+💻 My main languages are Python, C++, and Javascript

-⚡ I'm currently in my 3B term, taking HCI and Android Development

-💬 I love hiking and I'm learning to play the guitar
+💬 I love playing basketball and I'm learning to play the guitar

 <!-- Previously I've worked as a Software Developer intern at: